Cloud Backup Service FAQ

 When you open the secure cloud backup client from your computer, you will see the status of the last backup under the Destinations link.
 This information is also available in the administrator's console.

-The secure online backup service analyzes the data that will be backed up to secure storage, compresses the data to save storage space, then encrypts the data for security.
+The secure online backup service analyzes the data that will be backed up to secure storage, compresses the data to save storage space, and then encrypts the data for security.
 This compressed, encrypted data is then sent to a secure online storage facility maintained by Code42.

 Contact the secure cloud storage team at email@example.com.